ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-thunks.md

 >
 ```

+## Type parameters

-As you can see it accepts 5 type parameters, all of them optional.
-This may seem like a lot of type parameters, but in most cases you will likely only need to provide 2 of them.
-We have tried to order the type parameters from the most to the least frequently used, based on our experience with [thunks](/docs/api/thunk).
+As you can see it accepts five type parameters, all of them optional.
+This may seem like a lot, but in most cases you will likely only need to provide two.
+We have tried to order the type parameters from the most to the least frequently used.

 The type parameters can be described as follows.

 - `Model`

   The model against which the [thunk](/docs/api/thunk) is being bound.
-This allows us to ensure the the `actions` argument that is provided to our [thunks](/docs/api/thunk) are correctly typed.
+This allows us to ensure the the `actions` argument that is provided to our [thunk](/docs/api/thunk) implementations are correctly typed.

 - `Payload`